t-kikuc/note/devto/ecs-service-mesh-compare/index.md

 ## 2. VPC Lattice

-VPC Lattice is an application connectivity service that abstracts ALB, GA'd in March 2023.
+VPC Lattice is an application connectivity service that abstracts ALB functionality, which became GA in March 2023.
-It can connect EC2, EKS, and Lambda, with cross-VPC and cross-account communication as its strengths.
+It can connect EC2, EKS, and Lambda, with cross-VPC and cross-account communication as its key strengths.

 ### Connection Method